hasanravda/MemeSharingApp/README.md

 ## Feedback

-We're continuously working to enhance the app.
+I am continuously working to enhance the app.
 Your feedback and suggestions are valuable!
 Feel free to raise issues or contribute through pull requests.